 The Striped Hairstreak has much wider and offset bands, and an orange cap on the blue spot on the hind wing beneath.
 The Hickory and the Banded Hairstreaks do not have this orange cap on the blue spot.

 Clearings and woodland edges especially where Hickory, its preferred host plant grows.
 This species is also reported to feed on Walnut, Oak, and Ash.

 The Hickory Hairstreak is not a common species in Wisconsin, but may be found throughout the state.
 This species, like the Banded and Edwards’ Hairstreaks have outbreaks where they may become locally abundant.

-Early Hickory Hairstreak Sightings
+Late Hickory Hairstreak Sightings